 The National Summer Youth Practicum provides Native American and Alaskan Native high school students (ages 14-17) with hands-on and in-lecture experience in natural resource management and Indigenous knowledge.
 It aims to educate youth on the importance of professional natural resource management and its interconnectedness to culture, encouraging them to pursue careers in natural resource fields.

-National Summer Youth Practicum is a community & culture summer camp in Denver, CO for ages 14 to 17.
+National Summer Youth Practicum is a community & culture summer camp in Denver, CO.
 Tuition starts at $0.
-The camp runs overnight sessions.
-Enrollment is currently unknown.

 Sessions (10)